UBC-MDS/airbnb-price-prediction/README.md

 The final report can be found [here](https://github.com/UBC-MDS/DSCI_522_Group_303/blob/master/docs/final_report_milestone_2.md).

 ## Usage
+There are two ways to reproduce this project.

+**Option 1: Requires Docker**
+- Fork and clone this repo to your local machine
+- Use the command line to navigate to the root of this project on your computer
+- Input the following in your terminal (fill in PATH_ON_YOUR_COMPUTER with the absolute path to the root of this project) `docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/airbnb_price moniquewong/airbnb-price make -C '/home/airbnb_price' all`

+- Use the following command to clean up the analysis:
+`docker run --rm -v PATH_ON_YOUR_COMPUTER:/home/airbnb_price moniquewong/airbnb-price-draft make -C '/home/airbnb_price' clean`

+**Option 2: Install the dependencies on your own**
 - Fork and clone this repo to your local machine
 - Install the [dependencies](#dependencies) listed below
 - To run the analysis, navigate to the root of this project and run the following on your Terminal: